If you’re visiting Budapest, then a day trip to Szentendre should be on your itinerary and here’s why!

 Even though Szentendre is a popular day trip, you can also find accommodations should you wish to turn your visit into a weekend escape.
 The town has a selection of guesthouses and hotels to meet all budgets, but even the higher-end properties are quite affordable including Bükkös Hotel & Spa and Hotel Matthias Rex.

 The Danube Bend is also lined with cute little summer cottages, so if you’re craving a few days of lounging by the river that’s certainly an option.
-AirBnB has some nice listings and if it’s your first time booking through them, you can use my $40 discount here.

 Have you taken a day trip to Szentendre?

 What are some of your favourite day trips from Budapest?